dmpop/linkalot/README.md

 - Web server (Apache, Lighttpd, or similar)
 - Git (optional)

-## Installation and Usage
+## Installation and usage

 1. Make sure that your local machine or remote web server has PHP installed.
-2. Clone the project's repository using the `git clone https://gitlab.com/dmpop/linkalot.git` command.
+2. Clone the project's repository using the `git clone https://github.com/dmpop/linkalot.git` command.
 Alternatively, download the latest source code using the appropriate button on the project's page.
 3. Open the _linkalot/config.php_ file and modify the default settings.